Boxing stance. Fighting stances Classic boxing stance

 • turns left and right around the vertical axis of the body;

-Direct hit from the front strut
+Direct blow from the front stance

 • return to the starting position (everything is in reverse order).